 Of all the attendees at trade shows, nearly 70% represent new, potential customers.
 Furthermore, 99 percent of marketers say that trade shows provide their companies with unique value.

-Trade shows provide an incredible amount of value to your company, but in order to reap the best benefits, you have to make sure you stand out.
+Trade shows provide an incredible amount of value to your company, but in order to reap the best benefits, you have to make sure your expo display stands out.

 Take a look at this quick list of trade show booth ideas that will make you the talk of the event.